bhunin/myproj/README.md

 # myproj
-A new repository created by Skysize
+A new repository created by Skysize.io for a trial